ReneHollander/node-freeimage/README.md

 * 0.11.0 Added assertions and unit tests for helper functions.
 * 0.12.0 Added assertions and unit tests for tag creation and destruction functions.
 * 0.13.0 Added assertions and unit tests for tag accessor functions.
+* 0.14.0 Added assertions and unit tests for metadata iterator functions.

 ## JavaScript version of supported FreeImage functions